 We receive this question often, here are the answers:

 - Acupuncture is safe to receive while pregnant.
 We prefer to work with women throughout their entire pregnancy or with whom we have provided treatment for prior to pregnancy.
 We generally do not accept new patients toward the end of their pregnancies who are specifically seeking acupuncture to assist with positioning and natural labor and delivery.
 If you’d like to receive acupuncture and you are pregnant please call us; depending on your individual circumstances we will talk with you to determine whether we can support you.
 It is important that you communicate any complications to the practitioner to ensure a safe treatment for both mother and baby.
 If complications are known and not reported we reserve the right to cancel treatment at any time.

 - Yoga is safe to practice while pregnant.
 If you are pregnant and you come to yoga it is important to communicate this to the teacher; your teacher will provide you with modifications to help you practice safely.
 It is a great idea to take prenatal yoga classes if you are pregnant because the entire class will be designed around safe and helpful moves for pregnancy.

 - Massage is safe to receive while pregnant.
-Erin is certified to provide prenatal massage.
+Some of our practitioners are certified to provide prenatal massage and each has achieved the basic training requirements.
 We prefer to work with women who are in their second and third trimester of pregnancy.
 If you’d like to receive massage and you are pregnant and experiencing any complications, please call us so that we can determine whether prenatal massage will be safe for both mother and baby.